Skip to main content

 Ingredients

 Remove from heat and cool for about 20 minutes.
-Pour in your chocolate chips and stir until melted.
+Add the chocolate chips and stir until melted.
 Add the cinnamon and stir until combined.
-At this point, you can add nuts if you choose to include them.
+At this point, you can add nuts if you choose to.
 Stir until combined.
 Pour the fudge mixture into a loaf pan lined with parchment paper.

 Place the fudge in the refrigerator to chill and set up.
 I know it’s hard, but if you can stand it, let it chill overnight.
 The temptation is real to take it out before it is ready.
 Resist!
 Resist!
 Resist!
 You won’t be sorry!
 The fudge is best when well chilled.